AdamBytes/project-tiramisu/README.md

 ## Why this stack and not Elk you ask?

 In my original research and idea, I was positioned the idea of using Elasticsearch, Logstash, Kibana, Shuffle SOAR and TheHive.
-Having looked at my technical constraints I realised that there needed to be a reavaluation of this process.
+Having looked at my technical constraints I realised that there needed to be a re-evaluation of this process.
 I settled on this 'lean' stack as it delivers the same monitoring capability at half the cost of RAM.

 ## Hardware